tedlee21/PyTest-Wizard/README.md

 # wisi-run-pytest README

-This is the README for your extension "wisi-run-pytest".
-After writing up a brief description, we recommend including the following sections.
+This is a VS Code extension designed to mitigate the hassle and time-loss for WISI QA testing when running pytests for Regression.
+When enabled, the extension will display a button on the Status Bar which will allow you to run tests at the click of a button.

 ## Features